jonasced/dotfiles/README.md

 - fd-find
 - zoxide
 - kanata
+- atuin (for a nice ctrl+r experience)
+- bash-git-prompt (for a nice git terminal line experience. fancygit is an alternative)
+- (porsmo for a nice timer)
+- (git-absorb for easy fixups)

 6. For some of the icons you need to setup NerdIcons.
 See github repository for that